Robert Stanley

 Panelist, Indiana Arts Commission Grant Review, 2005

-Instructor, “Exploring Monet Today,” Painting Workshop, Provence at Purdue North Central, 2004
+Instructor, Purdue North Central, “Exploring Monet Today,” Painting Workshop, 2004

 Presenter, “Setting Up an Artist’s Web Site,” Chesterton Art Center, Chesterton, IN, 2004